 - AWS Account and Security Credentials (p.
-21)

-- Other Ways to Access Amazon EC2 (p.
-21)

-- · Designing Your Application for the Cloud (p.
-22)

-- Learn More about Amazon EC2 (p.
-22)

-- Amazon EC2 Resources (p.
-25)
+21) - Designing Your Application for the Cloud (p.
+21) - Learn More about Amazon EC2 (p.
+22) - Amazon EC2 Resources (p.
+24)

 Amazon EC2 is a rich service offering many things we haven't covered in this guide, such as creating your own AMIs, using persistent file storage, monitoring instance health, load balancing, and virtual private networking.
 This section provides links to additional resources, which will help you deepen your understanding and use of Amazon EC2.